Dona Lee Carrier: Medals

 Carrier and Campbell won the silver medal at the 1961 United States Figure Skating Championships, earning them the right to compete a month later at the World Championships in Prague.
 They also finished second at the North American Figure Skating Championships that year.
 She became known as a Cup of the Gold on the Ice as she won a gold medal.

 Plane crash

 Carrier and Campbell died along with their teammates on February 15, 1961, when Sabena Flight 548 crashed en route to the World Championships.
 A $10 million USFS Memorial Fund was set up to honor the crash victims to support the training of promising young skaters.
 She was 20 years old.
 She is interred at Forest Lawn Memorial Park in Glendale, California.

 Legacy

-On January 28, 2011, Carrier was inducted into the United States Figure Skating Hall of Fame along with the entire 1961 World Team.
+On January 28, 2011, Carrier was inducted into the United States Figure Skating Hall of Fame as part of the 1961 U.S. World Team.